n8n-io/n8n-docs/docs/integrations/builtin/core-nodes/n8n-nodes-base.httprequest.md

 ## Ask AI to configure the HTTP node

-From version 1.40.0, you can use AI to configure the node parameters:
+From version 1.40.0, you can use AI to configure the node parameters.
+Self-hosted users need to [enable AI features and provide their own API keys](/hosting/configuration/environment-variables/ai/).

 1. Select **Ask AI**.
 1. Enter the **Service** and **Request** you want to use.
 For example, to use the NASA API to get their picture of the day, enter `NASA` in **Service** and `get picture of the day` in **Request**.
 1. Check the parameters: the AI tries to fill them out, but you may still need to adjust or correct the configuration.